erikgrinn/erikgrinn/README.md

 - 👋 Hi, I’m @erikgrinn
-- 👀 I’m interested in Data Analytics and Data Science
+- 👀 I’m interested in full-stack development and data analytics
-- 🌱 I’m currently learning Python, including necessary libraries such as Pandas and matplotlib
+- 🌱 I’m currently learning JavaScript and Python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: grinn.erik@gmail.com

 <!---